dogi/ole--vagrant-bells/README.md

 - Click Edit System variables

 - Click new then browse the directory where your executable is located and click ok

 ![pic](http://open-learning-exchange.github.io/pages/uploads/images/Environment-Variables.PNG)

+If you used the first option to install git you can tecnically follow theses steps to add Git to your defualt command line.

 Afterwards, open your `Command Prompt` to check that the following are up and running properly:
 ```sh